Domminique/Sentiment_Analysis_using_Neural_Networks/README.md

             layer_1_delta = layer_1_error # hidden layer gradients - no nonlinearity so it's the same as the error

             # Update the weights
-            ## New for Project 5: changed to use 'self.layer_1' instead of local 'layer_1'
+            ##  changed to use 'self.layer_1' instead of local 'layer_1'
             self.weights_1_2 -= self.layer_1.T.dot(layer_2_delta) * self.learning_rate # update hidden-to-output weights with gradient descent step

-            ## New for Project 5: Only update the weights that were used in the forward pass
+            ##  Only update the weights that were used in the forward pass
             for index in review:
                 self.weights_0_1[index] -= layer_1_delta[0] * self.learning_rate # update input-to-hidden weights with gradient descent step